sematext/docs/docs/logagent/index.md

 #### Pluggable outputs

 - Standard output in JSON, line delimited JSON or YAML format.
-- Elasticsearch output -  Efficient bulk indexing and reliable transmission.
+- Elasticsearch output -  efficient bulk indexing and reliable transmission.
   - Logagent doesn't lose data.
 It stores parsed logs to a disk buffer if the network connection to the Elasticsearch API fails.
 Logagent retries shipping logs later, when the network or Elasticsearch is available again.
   - Log routing functions are available to map log inputs to different Elasticsearch servers or different indices.
 Full SSL/TLS support, authentication via SSL client certificates or basic authentication.
 - rtail output: UDP forwarding to rtail server for realtime log view